burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Unfortunately, some rules of the language can not be expressed only by using CFG.
 Examples: multiple declarations of a variable in one scope, usage of not yet declared variables, access to a plain C array via an index that is out of range, etc.

-For handling such analysis, which can not be captured by a syntax analyzer, the semantic analyzer inside the compiler is actually used.
+For handling such analysis, which can not be captured by a syntax analyzer, the semantic analyzer inside the compiler is used.
 In some sense, not everything can be captured with strict grammar rules.

 ### Code Optimization